Meri Guriya: Plot

 The show opens with 8-year-old Arifa being sexually abused and murdered, pushing her town into chaos.
-The story shifts to revolve around Shehnaz, a mother of three daughters, all of whom have been deemed "bad luck" by their paternal grandmother.
+The story shifts to Shehnaz, a mother of three daughters, all of whom have been deemed "bad luck" by their paternal grandmother.
 Due to their financial issues, the youngest daughter, Abida, is not able to attend school and instead goes to a madrasa.
 This results in Shehnaz and her husband deciding to arrange a rickshaw to ferry the children to school.
 At the same time, Dabeer, an innocent and sensitive boy, is resisting his arranged marriage to Safeena, a state level badminton player.
 Although Safeena has told Dabeer to not come close to her, she begins to have feelings for him.
 Consequently, Dabeer avoids her as much as possible.
 Safeena and Abida soon become good friends after Abida calls Safeena "dulhan".

 Later in the series, it is revealed that Dabeer has been murdering the young girls of this town and now has his eyes on Abida.
 One day when returning from school, Abida goes missing.
 She is later found in the house of Arifa, taken there by her mentally ill mother.
 Shehnaz's mother in law forces her son to remarry so that he can have a son.
 A marriage is soon set between her son, Shaheer, who is around 40 years of age, and a young girl of around 16.
 The girl had been a victim of sexual abuse.
 On the day of the wedding, Dabeer cons Jahan Ara, the sister in law of Shehnaz who likes Dabeer, and somehow manages to kidnap Abida.
 Abida goes missing for two days while the police do nothing to help.
-Later, Abida is found on a heap of garbage.
+Later, Abida's body is found on a heap of garbage.